juliusacar/MEAN-Paymecity/README.md

 # Paymecity

-Paymecity is a basic mockup of Paylocity's employee management system handling their basic information including payrolls.
+Paymecity is a basic mockup of Paylocity's employee management system.

 ## About

 -	Single-Page Application developed with the MEAN stack.
 -	CRUD operations with MongoDB Atlas for the backend of the database.
-- RESTful API for the basic information of the staff.
+- RESTful API for the information of the staff.
 -	Hosted on AWS with Elastic Beanstalk.

 ## Web Technologies